Open spaces

 In the project "Development of an open space planning concept" (2021-2025), a concept was developed to increase biodiversity on the Holländischer Platz campus and at the external locations.

-The first implementation measures will start in 2026 - we are looking forward to the visible developments and a more diverse campus green.
+The first implementation measures began in spring 2026 - we are looking forward to the visible developments and a more diverse campus green!

 Open space concepts